Student Complaint Policy and Procedures

 - Original signed copy of the written statement includes reasons of the decisions and a description of the resolution plan will be given student.

-- If the student is not satisfied with the College's decision after the review process, he/ she can file a complaint with the Superintendent of private career colleges, providing the student is attending a program approved under the Private Career Colleges Act.The information on how to file the complaint with the Superintendent of private career colleges and the Ministry Student Complaint Form are available on the Service Ontario website at Private career colleges.
+If the student is not satisfied with the decision after the review process, he/she can file a complaint with the Superintendent of Private Career Colleges using PARIS, the ministry’s new automated system, provided the student is attending a program approved under the Private Career Colleges Act, 2005.

 First, please go to this website: https://www.pcc.tcu.gov.on.ca/PARISExtWeb/public/login.xhtml.
 A guide for creating a student user account is available at the following URL: http://www.tcu.gov.on.ca/pepg/audiences/pcc/paris-enrolment-guide-for-new-users.pdf.